isomerpages/mindef-sg101/_economy/digging-deeper-case-studies/the-1985-recession-growth-interrupted.md

 In March 1985, then-Minister for Trade and Industry Tony Tan formed the Economic Committee.
 Helmed by then-Minister of State for Defence and Trade and Industry Lee Hsien Loong, the committee was tasked to study the recession and Singapore's recovery.
 It published a refort, “The Singapore Economy: New Directions”, in 1986, and recommended several policy reforms.

-The first issue was to tackle production costs, especially labour costs.
-It recommended slashing the Central Provident Fund (CPF) contribution by 15%, with temporary wage restraints put in place as well.
-Corporate tax was also reduced by 7%.
-The committee also recommended cutting corporate and income taxes and for companies to embark on wage reform to introduce flexibility in wages.
+In order to lower production and labour costs, it recommended cutting Central Provident Fund (CPF) contribution by 15% and putting in place temporary wage restraints.
+It also recommended cutting corporate and income taxes, and for companies to embark on wage reform to introduce wage flexibility.

-By 1987, Singapore‘s growth rate leapt to 10.8 percent, kicking off a period of strong growth that would last well into the 1990s.
+With these reforms, Singapore‘s growth rate increased to 10.8% in 1987, kicking off a period of strong growth that lasted into the 1990s.

-For the longer-term outlook, the committee said Singapore should continue with moving up the value chain.
-It also suggested looking at developing and exporting services, and moving beyond functioning as an offshore production base.
-At the same time, Singapore should continue to develop itself into a conducive environment for businesses to thrive.
-This included having competitive taxes and a strong regulatory regime to strengthen the corporate sector.
+The committee also recommended that Singapore continue moving up the value chain in the long-term.
+This includes developing and exporting services, and moving beyond functioning as an offshore production base.
+Singapore should also continue to develop itself into a conducive environment for businesses to thrive, such as having competitive taxes and a strong regulatory regime.

-The ability to beat off the recession was the product of a decisive government and a people willing to take a bitter pill for long-term gain, said then Prime Minister Mr Lee Kuan Yew in 1986:
+The ability to recover from recession came of a decisive government and a people willing to take a bitter pill for long-term gain, said then-Prime Minister Lee Kuan Yew in 1986:

 ![Alt text for image on Isomer site](/images/economy/case-studies/Screenshot%202020.png)